apleshkov/viewmill/README.md

 view.insert(document.getElementById("app"));
 ```

-We need to re-run the transformation and bundling commands above, and then refresh the opened page.
+We need to re-run the transformation and bundling commands, and then refresh the opened page.
 Now it says "The current value is 1!" and that's correct.

 Now let's make things more dynamic and add a button to increment the counter:
 ```tsx